 Drunk Driving Accident Lawyers in Philadelphia

-10.0 Avvo Rated Car Accident Attorneys in Philadelphia, PA
+10.0 Avvo Rated Car Accident Attorneys in Pennsylvania

 For close to 60 years, The Beasley Firm has fought to ensure individuals injured in drunk driving accidents receive full compensation for the physical, emotional, and financial losses they sustain.
 We have awarded tens of millions of dollars for victims from the drunk drivers and the bars and restaurants that serve intoxicated and impaired customers.

 Our Philadelphia drunk driving accident lawyers have experience in all of the different aspects of these cases including:

 - Showing the driver was drunk, even in the absence of blood/chemical/breath tests

 - How bad road design can raise the possibility of drunk driving accidents

 - Identifying witnesses from restaurants and bars where the driver was over-served